ajay-dhangar/algo/MidPointOfLinkedList.md

         newNode.next = head;
         head = newNode;
     }

-    public Node findMiddle() {
+    // Method to find the middle node of the linked list public Node findMiddle() {
         if (head == null) {
             return null; // Empty list